benjaminBrownlee/RSA.js/README.md

 Encrypt numerical data using public parts of a generated or transmitted key.
 These will be the "n" and "e" properties in the object returned by the `RSA.generate()` function.
 Function will throw an error if any of the arguments are not Big Integer objects.

 #### `RSA.decrypt(cipher_text, private_key, public_key)`
+Using the private part of the encryption key (which should not be transfered via network), decrypt a cipher-text string of numerals.
+Will return an encoded string or simply a number, depending on intent of data transmission

 #### `RSA.decode(number)`
-Revert data back to string form if it was originally encoded.
+Revert data back to string form if it was originally encoded in utf-8 code.

 ## Worked Example
 Here is a worked example of how to use RSA.js to encrypt and decrypt a JS string: